lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 How To Launch
 -------------
-To launch go to the menu :menuselection:`Office --> LibreOffice Impress` or run
+To launch LibreOffice Impress go to the menu :menuselection:`Office --> LibreOffice Impress` or run

 .. code::